Polymarket review, for South African traders

 - Off-ramp fee.
 Luno and VALR each charge a different ZAR conversion fee.
 Check the live rate before swapping.

-Worked example.
-Buy 100 YES shares at 50 cents each.
-Total cost: 50 USDC.
-Trade fee: 0.50 USDC.
-Gas: under 1 cent.
-Round trip cost on Polymarket alone: about 1 per cent.
+Worked example: buy 100 YES shares at 50 cents each.
+Total cost 50 USDC.
+Trade fee 0.50 USDC.
+Gas under 1 cent.
+Round trip cost on Polymarket alone is about 1 per cent.
 Compare that to a SA bookie quoting odds with a 5 to 10 per cent margin built in.

 Deposits in plain SA terms